 Data can also be obtained as discrete data from various other clinical data sources, including clinical data repositories, electronic health records and personal health records

 Data might also appear in pharmacy benefit records, and disease/condition specific information registries (e.g., a cancer registry, vaccination repository).

+Provenance data should also be gathered when available.

 The second step automates the identification of any information that has been duplicated, overlaps, conflicts, or has been superseded.
 This second step identifies and/or produces candidate items to appear into the list of reconciled data that is presented to the healthcare provider as a single merged data stream.
 The primary purpose of this step is to organize and reduce the quantity of information needing human intervention which includes the consideration of data that is identical, unique or similar.
 This step is completed by analyzing similarities between the data using clinical knowledge and an understanding of the coding systems and structures used to capture this data.